wmaxb1992/newpluk/README.md

 The Pluk ecosystem consists of four interconnected applications:

-1. **Consumer App** - Mobile app for end users to browse and purchase produce.
+1. **Consumer App (fresh-pluk)** - Mobile app for end users to browse and purchase produce, built with Expo and AWS Amplify.
 2. **Farmer Portal** - Mobile and web dashboard for farmers to manage inventory and orders.
 3. **Driver App** - Mobile app for delivery drivers.
 4. **Admin Portal** - Web dashboard for Pluk administrators.